Hilton Head South Carolina, USA Travel Guide

 Your well-being on Hilton Head Island holds importance.
 Understand potential health and safety aspects.

 The island has a high UV index.
 Use broad-spectrum Sunscreen with SPF 30+.
 Wear Wide-brimmed hats and seek shade.
-Stay hydrated with plenty of water.
+Make sure you're hydrated with plenty of water.

-Drink plenty of water, even if you do not feel thirsty, especially during warm months.
+Drink plenty of water, even if you fail to feel thirsty, especially during warm months.
 Carry a Reusable water bottle.

 Always observe wildlife from a safe distance and never feed animals.

 Alligators reside in freshwater lagoons, ponds, and golf course water hazards.
 Never feed or approach alligators.
-Keep pets and small children away from the water's edge.
+Keep pets and small children away from the sea's edge.
 Observe warning signs.

 Marine life, including jellyfish, stingrays, and sharks, mark their presence in ocean waters.
 Shuffle your feet when entering the ocean to avoid stingrays.
 Observe warning flags on beaches.
 Do not touch marine life.
-Poison Ivy/Oak are common in wooded areas.
+Poison Ivy/Oak are frequently found in wooded areas.
 Learn to identify and avoid them.

 No specific vaccinations are required for entry to Hilton Head Island beyond routine U.S. Travel vaccinations.